Macks Creek, Missouri: Speed trap designation

 In 1995, this practice ended when the state of Missouri passed a law prohibiting cities and towns from collecting more than 45% of their total revenue from speeding tickets.
 Macks Creek reportedly had been collecting approximately 85% of its revenue from speeding tickets.
 The police department later resigned as well as the mayor.
-In May of 2022, Reason magazine reported that, "If a small town has a law named after it, it's probably not for a good reason.
+In May 2022, Reason magazine reported that, "If a small town has a law named after it, it's probably not for a good reason.
 Such was the case with Macks Creek, an obnoxious speed trap that inspired the Missouri legislature to pass the Macks Creek Law in 1995.
 This bill capped the percentage of annual revenue that towns could generate from ticket fines at 45 percent."